mirmousaviii/firebase-sample-frontend/README.md

-# Getting Started with Create React App
+# firebase-sample-frontend
-Display data in a line chart
+A sample code for login and manage data by firebase

 ## Available Scripts